-118 The board shall maintain a register of directors, setting out full details of each director, including the date on which each of them became a director, and also specifying the date on which any person ceased to hold office as a director.
+The board shall maintain a register of directors, setting out full details of each director, including the date on which each of them became a director, and also specifying the date on which any person ceased to hold office as a director.
+The register shall be open for inspection by both the board and Members and, with the express prior written approval of the Director concerned, by members of the public.